DoctorWkt/ULX3S-Blinky/README.md

 To build the ULX3S bitstream, do a ```make ulx3s.bit``` .
 If you don't have a 45F FPGA chip, change the ```nextpnr-ecp5 --45k``` line in the Makefile to something more suitable.
-If you have an older board, you will need to find one that matches your board.
+If you have an older board, you will need to find a constraints file that matches your board.
 Have a look in https://github.com/emard/ulx3s/tree/master/doc/constraints .

 Making the ```ulx3s.bit``` file requires ```blinky.ys``` which tells